Ascent

 • Product Form: Hardback

-Expansive, immediate, and deeply engaging, Ascent is both cultural sport history and lived experience.
+Expansive, immediate and deeply engaging, Ascent is both cultural sport history and lived experience.

 ANTHONY KING is Professor of War Studies at Exeter University, but also a sports sociologist.
 Initially a specialist in football, his first two books were in that area - The End of the Terraces (1998), and The European Ritual, (2003).
-With Climb, he draws extensively on his knowledge of the history of British sport and society.
+With Ascent, he draws extensively on his knowledge of the history of British sport and society.
 As an enthusiastic climber since the 1980s, Anthony’s own experiences add a personal element to the narrative, giving it a sense of depth and vital colour.